balqui/prefscript/docs/doc.md

 ### Importing PReFScript objects

-Scripts are maintained in objects of the class PReFScript, that can be imported into your own Python program.
+Scripts are maintained in objects of the class `PReFScript`, that can be imported into your own Python program.
 Thus, you have available two main ways of programming in
 PReFScript: through the stand-alone interpreter as described